Salvation Army: Stance on LGBT rights

 In February 2000, the Salvation Army in the United Kingdom publicly opposed the repeal of Section 28 of the Local Government Act 1988, which prevented local authorities from "intentionally promot[ing] homosexuality".

-The Salvation Army Western Territory approved a plan in October 2001 to start offering domestic partnership benefits to employees in same-sex relationships.
+The Salvation Army Western Territory (one of four Salvation Army territories in the United States) approved a plan in October 2001 to start offering domestic partnership benefits to employees in same-sex relationships.

-In 2004, the Salvation Army said that it would close operations in New York City unless it was exempted from a municipal ordinance requiring them to offer benefits to gay employees' partners.
-The City Council refused to make the exemption.
-Mayor Michael R. Bloomberg's administration chose not to enforce the ordinance.
+In 2004, the Salvation Army threatened that it would close operations in New York City unless it was exempted from a municipal ordinance requiring them to offer benefits to gay employees' partners, and the City Council refused to make the exemption.
+Mayor Michael R. Bloomberg's administration chose not to enforce the ordinance, and the organisation continued to operate there without interruption.
 The administration's right to decline to enforce the ordinance was upheld by the New York State Court of Appeals in 2006.

-In 2008, a trans woman named Jennifer Gale died outside a church in Austin, Texas.
-A city council member attributed her death to workers at a Salvation Army shelter refusing to house her in the women's quarters.
-The city council member later partially retracted their statements, stating "The Salvation Army... do apparently have a policy of non-discrimination and they do not turn trans people away, but I'm not fully sold on their ability to actually understand the issue.
-If they are not full they will give trans people privacy (maybe they have private quarters of some sort), but if full and they are in an overflow shelter situation, as they were Tuesday night, I am under the impression that they will assign people according to their anatomy."